HunterVT/HunterVT.github.io/essays/final-essay-idea.md

 - Users can rate gym partners
 - Users can see the ratings of gym partners
 - An open forum for UHM students to talk about fitness and health
+- Users can randomly select a partner to go to the gym with
+- Users have a daily/weekly streak of going to the gym